baragona/aws-tcp-proxy/README.md

 # Use Cases
 * Access Aurora Serverless from anywhere over the internet!
 * Access Elasticache for Redis from anywhere over the internet!
-* Convince Amazon to eventually support this natively, they aren't fooling anybody by not supporting this.
+* Convince Amazon to support this natively, they aren't fooling anybody by not supporting this.
 It is totally easy and they can do it.

 # How to Use:
 * This app is distributed as an AMI containing a docker container.